-A respite foster carer provides short-term placements for children.
+A respite foster carer provides short-term care for children.
 We arrange planned respite where possible, so the child can build a trusted relationship with the same respite carer.

 Robert family had received respite care to alleviate pressures on his family.
 He was 11 years old, on the cusp of puberty, and had ADHD, ODD and Asperger’s syndrome.
 This made some of his behaviour quite challenging.

 He was placed with Diane initially for respite foster care.
 Diane continued to provide him with the routines he was familiar with and reassured by, and he thrived on one-to-one attention.